best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 ### Other pointers for formatting that should be followed in terms of best practice
 In terms of usability and accessibility:

+* consider how your tables are structured - remember it is easier to read down a list than across a table so you may want to think about transposing your data
 * all fonts used should be sans serif (for example, Arial or Calibri) - people with dyslexia find serif fonts hard to read
 * avoid the use of underline and italic text - people with dyslexia can find italic and underlined text hard to read, if you need to highlight text it is best to use bold
 * avoid changing the colour of text to draw attention to it - if you do this you must check the colour contrast of the text against the background colour (more information on how to do this can be found in the 'Checking text colour contrast' sub-section)